iamdtang/skaterdav85.github.io/_posts/2016-02-21-handling-nested-resources-in-ember-data.md

 }
 ```

-When you try and access `user.pets` or `user.company`, Ember Data will trigger a fetch using these URLs defined in `links`.
+When you access `user.pets` or `user.company`, Ember Data will trigger a fetch using these URLs defined in `links`.
+Note, JSON-API uses `links` too, but the response format is a little different.
+The example of `links` in this post is applicable if you are using either the `RESTSerializer` or `JSONSerializer`.
+Learn more about [the differences between the built-in serializers in Ember Data](/2015/12/05/which-ember-data-serializer-should-i-use.html).

 The responses of these endpoints should follow the conventions of the serializer you are using.

 As noted in the API documentation: